enormous7/CPKC_Fuel_Efficiency_Dashboard/README.md

-# CPKC_Fuel_Efficiency_Dashboard# CPKC Fuel Efficiency Dashboard: Optimizing Operations for Cost Savings
+Railway Fuel Efficiency Dashboard: Optimizing Operations for Cost Savings

 ## Project Overview

-For a large-scale railway company like **CPKC (Canadian Pacific Kansas City)**, fuel is one of the largest operating expenses.
+For a large-scale railway company, fuel is one of the largest operating expenses.
 Even a small percentage of fuel savings can translate into millions of dollars in annual cost reductions.
 This project presents a **web-based dashboard** designed to predict train fuel consumption and provide optimization recommendations, directly contributing to significant operational cost savings.

 This dashboard leverages simulated train operational data to:
 1.  **Predict** fuel consumption based on various factors (distance, speed, weight, weather).